 Each year we offer Festival traineeships to at least two (more usually four or five) graduates who are keen to build a career in Arts Administration.

-BREMF Trainees commit to 10-15 hours per week computer based work from home as well as attending at least 8 Festival events in Brighton between 27th October and 12th November 2017.
-The placement includes experience of marketing, project management, development, production and concert management.
+BREMF Trainees commit to 10-15 hours per week computer based work from home as well as attending at least 8 Festival events in Brighton between 25 October and 10 November 2019.
+The placement includes experience of marketing, project management, production and concert management

-The BREMF Festival Trainee programme provides support with preparing with future job applications in the classical music sector, as well as giving trainees practical hands-on experience and lots of opportunities to get involved with the Festival.
-Unusually, BREMF trainees commit to only 10-15 hours per week, arranged flexibly to suit your schedule, plus weekends and evenings at Festival events, making a Festival Traineeship easily compatible with other paid work, and accessible to those who can't afford to take on a full-time internship placement.
+The BREMF Festival Trainee programme offers experience and training, as well as support with job applications including interview advice and references.
+Unusually, BREMF trainees commit to only 10-15 hours per week, arranged flexibly to suit your schedule, plus weekends and evenings at Festival events, making a Festival Traineeship easily compatible with other paid work, and accessible to those who can't afford to take on a full-time internship.
 Travel expenses and a meal allowance are provided.